ctte/ctte.github.io/index.md

 		<em>Figure1(a) MSE for link speed prediction &emsp;&emsp;&emsp; Figure1(b) MAE for link speed prediction</em>
 </p>

 ### __Figure 1.
-Link speed prediction accuracy, with/out road network.We can observe that road network reduces the MSE from to, and reduces MAE from to.__
+Link speed prediction accuracy, with/out road network.We can observe that road network reduces the MSE from 22.5 to 16.9, and reduces MAE from 2.4 to 2.2.__

 -------------------------------------
 <p align="left">